 4th - Ludovic "Poyet" Luque

 Thus ended a great event by Konami.
 The costs to pay all the expenses for the players, their guests, staff and media must have been close to a 100k in euros (and the media were well looked after: it'll be interesting to read reviews of PES from the journalists there).
-I had a great time with the UK lads: Footi, Irfy, Wallace, Steven, Marko and Kev.
+I had a great time with the UK lads: Footi, Irfy, UK Champion, Steven, Marko and Kev.
 The football games in the Stadio Dei Marmi on Friday were great even if I had to play for Sweden because I was the only Irish guy there, and was nicely finished off with dinner at the Stadio Olympico!
 The late kick-off of the tournament gave everyone a day to explore Rome, and it was wonderful to visit the Vatican, Sistine Chapel, Colosseum, Roman forums and Pantheon, and the weather was nice too.
 I got to meet the legend that is Seabass (the creator of PES) and I got to represent my country; you couldn't ask for a better or greater weekend.
 Congratulations to S-Butcher and WiDe.